Melissa Conrad Stöppler, MD

 Who is a candidate for amniocentesis?

-Women over the age of 35 have an increased chance of carrying a baby with chromosomal abnormalities.
-Therefore, the current recommendation is that women who will be age 35 or older at the time of delivery be offered an amniocentesis for fetal chromosome testing.
-Chromosomal abnormalities in the fetus can lead to intellectual disabilities or other birth defects as seen with Down's syndrome.
+Women over the age of 35 have an increased chance of having a baby with chromosomal abnormalities.
+Therefore, the current recommendation is that women who will be age 35 or older at the time of delivery be offered a genetic amniocentesis for the testing of fetal chromosomes.
+Chromosomal abnormalities in the fetus can lead to intellectual disabilities or other birth defects, as seen with Down's syndrome.
 The possibility of having a baby with a chromosomal defect increases with the age of the mother.

 - At age 35, the chance is about 1 in 178.